AnonymFx/dotfiles/log/disable_nvidia_on_unplug_ac.md

 	SUBSYSTEM=="power_supply", KERNEL=="AC", ATTR{online}=="0" RUN+="/usr/bin/nvidia-unload"

 	```
-	Make sure, to add the newlines after the rules!
+	Make sure, to add the newlines after the rules and to adapt the name of the power supply